 Drug crimes, as serious as they are, are sometimes handled unfairly in our court system.
 Police officers and drug search teams have been known to violate the constitutional rights of those convicted and may be violent or overzealous when handling matters that pertain to these types of crimes.
 There are also cases where officers are found to be guilty of racially or economically stereotyping those convicted and delving out harsher penalties than necessary due to discrimination.

-A Louisville Criminal Defense Attorney You Can Trust
+Hire A Criminal Defense Attorney You Can Trust

 Your time to act and potentially receive lighter penalties or potentially even reverse a conviction is running out.
 Get in touch as soon as possible to find out if we can help you find a light at the end of a seemingly-dark tunnel.